redhat-openstack/khaleesi/doc/khaleesi.rst

 Using Khaleesi
 ==============

-Khaleesi is an ansible based deployment tool Red Hat Openstack CI is using for automation.
-In order to work, khaleesi need a configuration file which is provided by khaleesi-settings project.
-Khaleesi-settings provide the config file using ksgen tool, located in khaleesi project.
+Khaleesi is an ansible based deployment tool for OpenStack.
+It was developed by the Red Hat Openstack CI team and is used to simplify automation and builds.
+In order to work, khaleesi needs a configuration file which can either be provided by khaleesi-settings project.
+Khaleesi-settings populates the config file using the ksgen (Khaleesi settings generator) tool, located in khaleesi project.

     https://github.com/redhat-openstack/khaleesi-settings
     or